juliobillet/how_many_time_you_have_left/README.md

 I recommend the reading of this article.
 It changed how I see time, and how I used to manage my time.

 So, what are you doing with the time you have left?

+Go to this link to see my code in action :P -> https://replit.com/@athlon/day-2-3-exercise?v=1